trabilitaet/ACME-project/docs/acme-project-whitelist.md

 # Whitelist for Project 1 (ACME)
 For this project, you may only use languages and packages listed in this document.
 Using something not listed here will be considered fraud.
 Depending on the severity of the fraud, we will either give you a 1 for this project, or make an official report following the ["Disziplinarordnung"](https://www.admin.ch/opc/de/classified-compilation/20042642/index.html).
 For extensions of this list, please open a [Gitlab issue](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues).

+*Note:* If a library is not explicitly mentioned as 'installed' below, you are allowed to use the library, but you'll have to install it yourself in your `compile` script.

 ## Python 3
 You may use the standard library, as specified in https://docs.python.org/3/library/index.html.